Visit our San Francisco Showroom

 Pink oval cut lab diamond ring

-The bottom line: it's about the individual mine or lab the diamond came from.
+The bottom line: Ethics aren’t about the category (lab vs natural), they’re about the source.
 If an ethical stone is important to you, do your research, and find a retailer who knows the exact origin, environmental practices, and labor standards of the mine that stone came from - whether natural or lab.

 For more about ethically sourced diamonds, read our comprehensive guide.